-Greetings and Welcome to August 2019!
-This means summer is winding down and a new school year is just around the corner.
-This is a perfect time for parents to ensure their children start the school year healthy by getting an annual physical and recommended vaccinations.
+Summer is winding down and although the pandemic may change the way students learn, a new school year will still be starting soon.
+Therefore, August remains the perfect time for parents to ensure their kids receive an annual physical and recommended vaccinations.

 To Your Health,

 Paula S. Jakub, RHU